juxt/bolt/README.md

 [Juan Antonio Ruz](https://github.com/tangrammar) for designing and developing the TOTP two-factor authentication support.
 Additionally Juan conducted the background research and co-authored the OAuth2 support, and many other aspects of the project.
+Also for providing a public example of how to use Cylon.

 [Martin Trojer](https://github.com/martintrojer) and others from [JUXT](https://github.com/juxt) for a continual stream of